PrivateSky/pskwallet/README.md

-pskwallet add module localFolder | add a module  | used during development or at updates to add a module pskwallet add library localFolder | add a libray  | used during development or at updates to add a library pskwallet transfer agent walletAgent| transfer control of the local agent to a remote agent (eg a wallet agent of another user or company) | call a transfer swarm and remove the privateKey from the local CSB pskwallet export key agentname| exports the private key of the agent  | print it on console pskwallet publish domain | creates an CSB with the domain constitution |
+pskwallet add module localFolder | add a module  | used during development or at updates to add a module pskwallet add library localFolder | add a libray  | used during development or at updates to add a library pskwallet transfer agent walletAgent| transfer control of the local agent to a remote agent (eg a wallet agent of another user or company) | call a transfer swarm and remove the privateKey from the local CSB pskwallet export key agentname| exports the private key of the agent  | print in console pskwallet publish domain remote | creates an CSB with the domain constitution, publish the CSB | start the domain remote pskwallet parent domainName  | add domainName as parent to the current domain |  add parrent

 Swarms available to the pskwallet